stirlo/thegossroom/_posts/2025-08-15-taylor-swifts-podcast-debut-climbs-to-new-heights-by-setting-this-youtube-record.md

 - scandals
 - music
 - taylor-swift
+temperature: 100
-title: Taylor Swift’s Podcast Debut Climbs to ‘New Heights’ by Setting This YouTube Record
+title: "Taylor Swift\u2019s Podcast Debut Climbs to \u2018New Heights\u2019 by Setting\
+  \ This YouTube Record"
 ---

 The show peaked at 1.3 million concurrent livestream viewers -- a new podcast high on the platform.